|What is ACED?||Step 1: Read the Summer Brochure 2022|

 What is ACED?

-What is ACED?
 Adult Continuing Education for Persons with Developmental Disabilities (ACED) offers adults the opportunity to attend non-credit classes in an educational and social environment.
 The ACED program is designed to teach independent living skills and provide life-enhancing experiences.
-ACED is offered by the UMKC Institute for Human Development, a University Center for Excellence in Developmental Disabilities, Avila University and Graceland University, with funding from the Developmental Disability Services of Jackson County~EITAS.
-To print off the ACED brochures, click here for Jackson County or here for Clay or Platte Counties.
+ACED is offered by the UMKC Institute for Human Development, a University Center for Excellence in Developmental Disabilities, in partnership with Avila University and Graceland University, with funding from the Developmental Disability Services of Jackson County~EITAS.
+Northland classes are funded by Platte and Clay County Boards for Developmental Disabilities.

-New Students If you have never attended ACED classes, return the registration form with your fees to the appropriate campus and call the ACED office in which you are enrolling to schedule an interview.
+If you have never attended ACED classes, first read the class brochure, register online, and pay fees.
+Then call the ACED office in which you are enrolling to schedule an interview.
 ALL interviews must be conducted before the first day of class.

-Weather If classes are cancelled due to inclement weather, a recorded message will be on the voice mail at your campus.
-Please call after 7a.m. on the day of the class to confirm the status of your classes.
+If classes are cancelled due to inclement weather, a recorded message will be on the voice mail at your campus.
+Please call after 7 a.m. on the day of the class to confirm the status of your classes.

-Registration You must be at least 16 years of age and a Jackson County resident to participate.
+You must be at least 16 years of age and a Jackson, Platte, or Clay County resident to participate.
 Pre-registration is required.
 Walk-in registrations will not be accepted.
 Class offerings are on a first-come, first-served basis.
 Enrollment is limited.
-Please return registration form early.
+Please register early.
 Minimum enrollment is required to offer a class.
-Don’t forget to send a check or money order by mail.
-Your check for payment will be processed the first week after classes begin.
+Don’t forget to send a check or money order, if you are paying by mail.
+Your check for payment will be processed the first week classes begin.